impactjs/impact/docs/configuration.md

 # Configuration

-Impact can be configured through a configuration file to customize its behavior.
+Impact can be configured through configuration files to customize its behavior.

-## Configuration File
+## Project Configuration

 Create an `impact.config.ts` file in your project root: